Prince Harry today met Invictus Games hopefuls as they were taking part in UK team trials ahead of the third Invictus Games in September this year.

 Defence Secretary Sir Michael Fallon said: “The Invictus Games promote the importance of sport in the recovery process, and provide inspiration and opportunity to our injured Servicemen and women.
 I saw first-hand the strength and determination of competitors at the previous Games, and I wish all those taking part in this year’s trials the best of luck as they take on this challenge.”

-Jaguar Land Rover are sponsors of the UK time for the third year running whilst The Endeavour Fund, a programme led by The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry which supports wounded, injured and sick Service personnel and veterans using sport and adventurous challenges, has provided £50,000 funding to support the UK team.
+Jaguar Land Rover are sponsors of the UK team for the third year running.
+The Endeavour Fund, a programme led by The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry which supports wounded, injured and sick Service personnel and veterans using sport and adventurous challenges, has provided £50,000 funding to support the UK team.